The minimal resolution property for points on general curves: Syzygies of points on curves and the Raynaud condition

 3pt

-Via the identifications (\ref{eq:koszul_twisted}) and (\ref{eq:betti=koszul}), we conclude that $C\stackrel{|V|}\hookrightarrow \PP^r$ satisfies MRC if and only if the kernel bundle $M_V$ satisfies the strong Raynaud condition, which is also precisely condition (\ref{eq:raynaud}) discussed in the Introduction.
+Via the identifications (\ref{eq:koszul_twisted}) and (\ref{eq:betti=koszul}), we conclude that $C\stackrel{|V|}\hookrightarrow \PP^r$ satisfies the Minimal Resolution property if and only if the kernel bundle $M_V$ satisfies the strong Raynaud condition, which is also precisely condition (\ref{eq:raynaud}) discussed in the introduction.